DavidJones011/MATH5610_TermProject/README.md

 We tested and developed our code on David's personal computer and periodically ran it through the school's Unix system to ensure compatibility.

                     c-jsdk@xserver.math.utah.edu

 To help ensure accurate results we used <satellite_test.py> and <receiver_test.py>.
 The two programs simply just compare two files and compare the locations and times.
 If locations on both files are within a centimeter, the test passes.
 If the times or locations differ too much, the test fails.
+You can test the two files by typing the file names with a space inbetween, like below.

+                   <this_file>.log <other_file>.log